Philadelphia Energy Benchmarking Ordinance

 Philadelphia energy benchmarking ordinance, requiring annual reports for large commercial and multifamily buildings, empowers owners to compare their building’s energy and water efficiency with similar structures.
 This valuable data sparks awareness and inspires action toward sustainability, shaping a more energy-conscious cityscape.

-What buildings are required per Orlando Energy Benchmarking Ordinance?
+What buildings are required per Philadelphia Energy Benchmarking Ordinance?

 • Any building with indoor floor space of over 50,000 square feet.